intuition-dev/mbMobile/B-M/docs/about.md

 You can reinvest the time saved by using MetaBake into a more interactive user experience (UX).
 Better UX is proven to lead into higher user engagement and better user retention.

-Prerequisites: you should know HTML and CSS.
-If you need to catch up, we recommend 'Design and Build Websites' by Jon Duckett.
-You will also learn Pug, to get started on Pug, watch [Pug on Youtube](http://youtube.com/watch?v=wzAWI9h3q18)

-To get an overview of MetaBake pillars, this may help, or it may confuse [Pug Pillars Slides](http://prez.metabake.org/p)

 # About B&M SPA

-This Github project is about _B-M-SPA_, curated technologies and techniques that help you build dynamic apps and mobile apps faster.
-It assume that you are familiar with the nbake project.
+This section is about _B-M-SPA_, curated technologies and techniques that help you build dynamic apps and mobile apps faster.
+It assume that you are familiar with the nBake project, as it builds on it.
+If you are not familiar with nBake, please go to [nBake Docs](http://doc.MetaBake.org/nbake) and review.

 This project is named B-M-SPA for "Bricks, Mortar and Single-Page Applications".
 It contains building blocks for dynamic apps and mobile apps, and points at ways to to put them together.
 Writing a good SPA is the high art of app development - it is certainly a bit harder than writing regular webpages.
 If properly done - using Phonegap version 8+ - you can use a SPA as the core of a hybrid/cross-platform Appstore app (iOS and Android) without loss of native capabilities such as device permissions.